Full Hair Transplants: Is Complete Coverage Possible?

 After seeing some clear pictures of your head, it’s likely that your hair transplant specialist will be able to give you an early indication of how much coverage you can expect from your treatment.
 However, a more accurate evaluation will be able to be made during your initial consultation before surgery.
 Initial consultations are the time for you and your doctor to discuss expectations and plan your full hair transplant together.
 That may mean deciding whether to already plan for a second treatment to actively preserve the donor area or transplant what is possible and wait.
 In either case, it will be necessary to wait a minimum of 8-12 months (depending on your doctor’s advice) to observe how your hair growth progresses after your full hair transplant.

-Ready to get started with your hair transplant journey?
+We work with many renowned hair transplant surgeons worldwide, such as Dr. Cinik from the Dr. Cinik Hair Transplant Clinic in Istanbul or Dr. Erdogan from the Smile Hair Clinic, also in Istanbul.
 Contact us now for your 100% free, non-binding assessment.
 Our team of Patient Managers are here to help, from initial consultations, to your successful recovery.

 The information in this article is for educational purposes only and does not replace medical advice.
 Always consult your doctor before starting any treatments.